HabitatFramework/TechnicalGuide/database/database.rst

 	6. incid_bap
 	7. incid_sources
 	8. history

-Tables in the database prefixed by 'incid' are **data** tables and hence contain all the attribute data relating to the GIS features.
-The attributes have been separated into 8 tables to 'normalise' the data which reduces storage space, improves performance and provides greater flexibility.

 How the data tables relate to the fields in the user interface is demonstrated in the following figures: